TYPO3/CmsComposerInstallers/README.md

 #### `cms-package-dir`
 You can specify a relative path from the base directory, where the typo3/cms package should be installed into.

 *The default value* is `"typo3_src"`.
-This default value is kept for compatiblity reasons, but is recommended to let typo3/cms being installed in the vendor directory, which is possible with the example configuration outlined above.
+This default value is kept for compatibility reasons, but is recommended to let typo3/cms being installed in the vendor directory, which is possible with the example configuration outlined above.

-#### `config-dir`
-You can specify a relative path from the base directory, where the configuration folder is located.
-By default extensions will be installed in a sub directory `ext` within this directory.

-*The default value* is `"{$web-dir}/typo3conf"`.

-#### `extension-dir`
-You can specify a relative path from the base directory, where the extensions should be installed into.

-*The default value* is `"{$config-dir}/ext"`.
-TYPO3 requires extensions to be present in `typo3conf/ext` If this value is changed, a proper publication (link or copy) of the extensions into this directory must be taken care of manually.

-#### `imply-extension-key`
+#### `extensions-in-vendor-dir`
+If this value is `true`, extensions will be installed into the vendor directory, like any other composer package.

-If this value is `true`, the name of the extension directory is implied by the first replace entry.
+If the value is `false`, extensions will be installed in `typoconf/ext` folder of the TYPO3 installation and the name of the extension directory is implied by the first replace entry.
 If a replaces section is not present in the extensions `composer.json`, the second part of the vendor name is used, but all dashes (`-`) are converted to underscores (`_`).

 Example: